txgruppi/run/README.md

---remote-json value, -r value  URL to a JSON file to be used by RemoteJSONLoader [$RUN_REMOTE_JSON] --json-file value, -f value    Path to a JSON file to be used by JSONFileLoader [$RUN_JSON_FILE] --aws-secret value             The ARN or name of a secret with a JSON encoded value [$RUN_AWS_SECRET_ARN] --help, -h                     show help
+--remote-json value, -r value  URL to a JSON file to be used by RemoteJSONLoader [$RUN_REMOTE_JSON] --json-file value, -f value    Path to a JSON file to be used by JSONFileLoader [$RUN_JSON_FILE] --aws-secret value             The ARN or name of a secret with a JSON encoded value [$RUN_AWS_SECRET_ARN] --env-file value               A dotenv file template to be rendered and added to the environment [$RUN_ENV_FILE] --env-output-var value         Create a environment variable with the contents of the output file [$RUN_ENV_OUTPUT_VAR] --help, -h                     show help
 --version, -v                  print the version
 ```